milofultz/tinybrainfans/wiki/DIY/websites.md

 ## Github/Codeberg Pages[5-6]

 If you upload raw HTML, CSS, and JS files to one of these {{git}} repos, it will render them as a static site at a specific URL.
-My personal website uses Jekyll as a way to render all of the pages (which is nice but a bit kludgy), but uses that same principle.
-This wiki uses my own software swiki[4], which renders everything out into raw HTML files.
+If your website doesn't need write privileges (comments, database, etc.), your site should work.

 The advantage this has is that you don't have to worry about a domain or hosting or anything.
 Disadvantage is you need to understand the basics of {{git}} to use it.

+Some static site generators include Jekyll[10,11] or gemkill[9] for basic sites, and swiki[4] for wiki-style backlinking.

+I made an ultraminimal {{Jekyll}}-adjacent static site builder in {{Ruby}}.
+This lets you write in {{gemtext}}, make a frame for your HTML pages, run gemkill, and your site is built.

 ### Scripting